 Per IBC 2009 Section 505.1 the minimum clear height under a mezzanine is 7’0″ (84″).

 The same minimum clear is required from the top of mezzanine deck to the ceiling above.

 - How far can you span between columns on a mezzanine?

 Steele Solutions is not limited by span alone when designing a mezzanine or platform.
-The longer you span the deeper the profile of the steel needs to be.
+The longer you span, the deeper the profile of the steel needs to be.
 Longer spans can lead to a higher price for the mezzanine.
-The most economical would typically include column spacing where spans in both directions are under 20’0″ long.
+The most economical approach would typically include column spacing where spans in both directions are less than 20 feet long.

 - Is there a simple way to handle field measuring for mezzanine siting?